Darayavaush-84/xmg_backlight_installer/README.md

    ```bash
    sudo python3 install.py
    ```
-3. Launch **XMG Backlight Management** from your desktop menu and enable the automation toggles (resume + power monitor) if desired.
+3. Launch **XMG Backlight Management** from your desktop menu, the GUI will automatically load in the systray, with double click you can open it and enable the automation toggles (resume + power monitor) if desired.

 ## Uninstallation